exteon/web3backup/README.md

 			 *                     regular rotated backups are used.
 			 *                     When using "incremental" backups, you can specify one more parameter: "purgeAfter"
 			 *                     is the interval in days the binary diffs should be kept.
+			 *   purgeAfter      - If "mode" is "incremental" (and valid), this specifies the interval in days for which
+			 *                     the binary diffs should be kept
 			 * ============================
 			 *   type=>"vcs/svn" - Dumps a SVN repository, using the svnadmin export command.
 Needs svnadmin to be installed
 			 *                     and in PATH